 - submit official transcripts from all collegiate institutions attended;

 - submit an official Graduate Record Examination (GRE) report.
-A composite GRE of 286 (current scale) or 900 (former scale) is expected for consideration for unconditional admission.
+A composite GRE of 286 is expected.

 Curriculum: Professional Science, Engineering Management

 Candidates must complete 36 hours in the following course of study.

 Core Courses (15 hours)

 ACTG 6100 - Accounting and Legal Issues for Managers

 Surveys accounting skills and legal perspectives necessary for managers without undergraduate business degrees to enter the businessworld.
 Will not meet the requirements for the M.S. in Information Systems, M.Acc. in Accounting, or the M.B.A. degree programs.

 Analysis of communication theory and communication processes with emphasis on development of executive communication skills essential for understanding organizational processes from a holistic perspective.
 Covers organizational theory, behavior, and interpersonal communication from both a domestic and global perspective.